 - Take this medicine by mouth, just before or with the first main meal of the day (usually breakfast).
 If you do not have breakfast you should take the medicine on schedule as prescribed by your doctor.
-It is important not to leave out any meal when you are on Glimppinde - Swallow the tablets with at least half glass of water.
+It is important not to leave out any meal when you are on Glimepiride - The tablet can be divided into equal doses.
+Swallow the tablets with at least half glass of water.
 Do not crush or chew the tablets.